Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/Intermediate/minimalist-portfolio/README.md

-# Frontend Mentor - Todo app solution
+# Frontend Mentor - Minimalist Portfolio

 <img src="../../../frontend-mentor-logo.png" width="180px">
 This is a solution to the <a href="https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW" alt="Todo app